Toyota Proace Max Electric Review 2024

 It can also be charged at 150kW from a DC rapid charger, enabling a 0-80% charge in 55 minutes.

-Just one wheelbase is available at 4.04m, but with two body lengths (named L3 and L4, the latter with a larger rear overhang).
-A chassis cab version is also available along with a platform cab for motorhome and minibus conversions.
+Just one wheelbase is available at 4.04m but with two body lengths available, named L3 and L4, the latter with a larger rear overhang.
+A chassis cab version is also on sale along with a platform cab for motorhome and minibus conversions.

 The panel vans models are offered as standard or high-roof versions, with a maximum load volume of 17 cubic metres.

-Visually, the Toyota Proace Max Electric differs from its sister models with a distinct bumper and grille arrangement, but is otherwise little different to the Stellantis-branded models, with full LED front headlights and redesigned rear lights.
+Visually, the Toyota Proace Max Electric differs from its sister models with a distinctive bumper and grille arrangement but is otherwise little different to the Stellantis models, with full LED headlights and redesigned rear lights.

 Driving the Toyota Proace Max Electric